edupklein/db-replicator/dbr-loader-app/README.md

-# 🗄️ DBR Producer Application
+# 🗄️ DBR Loader Application

 This is a Java Spring Application that produces and loads the source's database data sending it through the Kafka queue DB_LOAD

 ## 🚀 Usage